zhast/aragon_technical/README.md

 - Rejects images with multiple faces (requires exactly one face)
 - Rejects images where the face is too small (face area < 5% of image area)
 - Face size is calculated using the bounding box coordinates returned by Rekognition

+### Validation Workflow

+The system follows a streamlined validation process:

+1. **Early Validation Feedback**: The system validates images immediately and provides specific error messages for each failed check
+2. **Storage Optimization**: Images that fail validation are not uploaded to S3, saving storage costs and bandwidth
+3. **Detailed Error Reporting**: Users receive detailed feedback about why their image was rejected
+4. **Frontend Notifications**: Each validation error is displayed clearly through toast notifications
+5. **No Database Entries for Invalid Images**: The system doesn't store metadata for invalid images in the database

 ## Running the Project